RobertsLab/project-gigas-carryover/lifestage_carryover/notebooks/Planning-20240228-sampling.md

 Total animals = 100 per lifestage (50 conditioned and 50 not conditioned)

 Note that we can take the physiology sample from the same animal as the DNA/RNA sample if they are big enough (likely only juveniles and adults).

---> **QUESTION TO DISCUSS: Do we have enough?
-Pending AH assessment on Monday the 26th.
-Decide on which animals are big enough to take physiology and molecular from the same animal and which need to be separate animals.**

 ## Scheduling